monopole/snt/README.md

 and many other sites.

-To establish context for the main topic, this tutorial starts with a walk-through of manual configuration (individual commands to create a pod, create a service, etc.).
-Context established, it compares different approaches to app-level configuration.
+To establish context for the main topic, this tutorial begins with the creation of a service, then does a walk-through of manual configuration of a cluster offering the service.

+Context established, the tutorial compares different approaches to configuring _cluster apps_.

 ## Prerequisites